 Smart heating controls are the latest innovation to help you control your heating and understand your energy use.
 They allow you to control your heating remotely via a mobile app, meaning that you can manage the temperature of your home from wherever you are, at whatever time of day.

-Unless your home is very new, you will lose some heat through draughts around doors and windows, gaps around the floor, or through the chimney.
+Unless your home is very new, you will lose some heat through draughts around doors and windows, gaps around the floor, or through the chimney and roof.
 Professional draught-proofing of windows, doors and blocking cracks in floors and skirting boards can cost around £200, but can save around £25 a year on energy bills.
 DIY draught proofing can be much cheaper.
 Installing a chimney draught excluder could save around £15 a year as well.
+Loft Insulation can help you save up to £175 on energy bills.

 There you have it, lots of ways that you can save money on your energy bill.
 First thing on my to do list today is to switch energy suppliers.